stnolting/riscv-debug-dtm/README.md

 ```

 :information_source: The default IDCODE does not belong to any *valid* manufacturer / part number.
 The error shown by OpenOCD appears because OpenOCD tries
-to fetch information from the RISC-V deug module.
+to fetch information from the RISC-V deug module (`dmstatus`).
 But since I am using a simple memory instead, there is no valid information to fetch. :wink:

 Connect to OpenOCD via `telnet`: